Jekyll One

 64 gems installed

-1 During the Installation, platform-specific extensions are generated
+1 During installation, some gems generate platform-specific extensions

 Extend the search path